+Furthermore, the Commission was also asked to suggest corrective measures for debt sustainability and to review the Fiscal Reform Facility introduced by the Central Government.
+The Commission submitted its report on November 30, 2004 covering the period 2005-10.
+On February 2, 2005 Union Government accepted all recommendations of the 12th Finance Commission.
 The Commission recommended debt relief to States linked to fiscal reforms, doing away with the present system of Central assistance to State plans in the form of grants and loans, and transfer of external assistance to States on the same terms and conditions as attached to such assistance by external funding agencies.

 The TFC raised the share of States in shareable Central taxes from 29.5 per cent to 30.5 per cent.
 Total transfers to States recommended by the TFC amount to Rs.
 7, 55,752 crore over the five year period 2005-2010.
 Of this, transfers by way of share in Central taxes and grants-in-aid amount to Rs.
 6,13,112 crore and Rs.

 1,42,640 crore, respectively.
 The total transfers recommended by the TFC are higher by 73.8 per cent over those recommended by the Eleventh Finance Commission (EFC).

-6 per cent by 2009-10. (ii) Combined debt-GDP ratio, with external debt measured at historical exchange rates, to be brought down to 75 per cent by 2009-10. (viii) The system of on-lending to be brought to an end over time.
+6 per cent by 2009-10. (ii) Combined debt-GDP ratio, with external debt measured at historical exchange rates, to be brought down to 75 per cent by 2009-10. (iii) Fiscal deficit to GDP targets for the Centre and States to be fixed at 3 per cent. (iv) Revenue deficit of the Centre and States to be brought down to zero by 2008-09.

 The long-term goal should be to bring down debt-GDP ratio to 28 per cent, each for the Centre and the States.